 Darwin International Airport have assessed offsite attracting habitats in the areas surrounding the aerodrome.
-Sites that are known to present additional hazard to DIA were formally reviewed by desktop assessment and an on-ground survey over a two-day period in September, 2018.
-For the purposes of continuity, sites visited included those designated in the DIA WHMP (2016), as well as additional sites identified during this desktop assessment.
-Each site was reassessed according to the NASF Guideline C, Attachment 1 - Managing the Risk of Wildlife Strikes in the Vicinity of Airports.
-Sites known to present a higher risk than reflected by this framework were elevated a risk category (e.g. reclassified from moderate to high), whereas sites where risk level has decreased were lowered (e.g. reclassified from high to moderate).
+Sites that are known to present additional hazard to DIA are under constant review and are surveyed three times per year by subject matter experts to coincide with the Wet Season, Dryseason and Build-up to create a measurable snapshot of wildlife activity.
+Each site was assessed according to the NASF Guideline C, Attachment 1 - Managing the Risk of Wildlife Strikes in the Vicinity of Airports.
+Sites known to present a higher risk than reflected by this framework were elevated a risk category (e.g. reclassified from moderate to high).